-Antennatus nummifer (Cuvier, 1817) Spotfin / Coinbearing / Whitefingered Frogfish
+Abantennarius nummifer (Cuvier, 1817) Spotfin / Coinbearing / Whitefingered Frogfish

-Name: Based on genetic studies, Antennarius nummifer has been newly assigned to the genus Antennatus (Arnold, 2012).
+Name: Based on genetic studies, Antennarius nummifer has been newly assigned to the genus Abantennarius (Pietsch & Arnold, 2020).

 Characteristics: Illicium (rod) about equal to length of second dorsal spine.
 Esca (lure, bait) small and often round and sometimes with filaments and dark swellings.
-Large darkly pigmented basidorsal spot (hence the name "Coinbearing" Frogfish).
-This species has a distinct tail base which distinguishes it from the similar looking A. coccineus (Pietsch and Grobecker, 1987, p.
+Large dark basidorsal spot and orange-brown round spot on the side (hence the name "Coinbearing" Frogfish).
+This species has a distinct tail base which distinguishes it from the similar looking Ab. coccineus (Pietsch & Grobecker, 1987, p.
 138).